+4.2.
 Station set up

-- 1. Using weather forecasts, estimate the wind direction and arrange the spray line perpendicular to the anticipated wind direction.
-Change the set up if the wind direction is consistently more than 30 degrees from perpendicular. - 2.
-Mark out the grid for the sample station locations from the spray line (30, 60, 90m for vehicle mounted sprayers and 10, 20, 30m for handheld sprayers) with a minimum of three spray lines separated by approximately 10 m. - 3.
-Set up sample stations placing the board holding the filter paper at the base of the station, and mount the rotating impactors loaded with appropriate slides.
+- Using weather forecasts, estimate the wind direction and arrange the spray line perpendicular to the anticipated wind direction.
+Change the set up if the wind direction is consistently more than 30 degrees from perpendicular. - Mark out the grid for the sample station locations from the spray line (30, 60, 90m for vehicle mounted sprayers and 10, 20, 30m for handheld sprayers) with a minimum of three spray lines separated by approximately 10 m. - Set up sample stations placing the board holding the filter paper at the base of the station, and mount the rotating impactors loaded with appropriate slides.

+4.3.
 Spraying Procedure

-- 1. Shortly before the spray run place the mosquito bioassay cages on the sample stations, and switch on the rotating impactors. - 2.
-Record the delivery characteristics of the treatment, including parameters such as discharge rate, vehicle speed, nozzle angle and pressure. - 3.
-Record the time of the spray application, so that the relevant temperature, humidity, wind speed and direction information can be extracted from the logged data.
-Recorded in a notes section any significant events that occur throughout the experimental run and manually note the atmospheric conditions because the dataloggers can fail. - 4.
-Apply treatment. - 5.
-Tests should not be conducted when wind direction is more than 30° off the sample line angle (perpendicular to the spray line), because this creates an excessive increase in the distance between the spray line and the collection stations (Fig 1).
+- Shortly before the spray run place the mosquito bioassay cages on the sample stations, and switch on the rotating impactors. - Record the delivery characteristics of the treatment, including parameters such as discharge rate, vehicle speed, nozzle angle and pressure. - Record the time of the spray application, so that the relevant temperature, humidity, wind speed and direction information can be extracted from the logged data.
+Recorded in a notes section any significant events that occur throughout the experimental run and manually note the atmospheric conditions because the dataloggers can fail. - Apply treatment.

+Tests should not be conducted when wind direction is more than 30° off the sample line angle (perpendicular to the spray line), because this creates an excessive increase in the distance between the spray line and the collection stations (Figure 1).
 Wind speeds need to be below 15km/hr.
 Correct distance accordingly for wind direction in the write up.
-The spray machine is turned on at a minimum of 100 m before reaching the test area and turned off at a minimum of 100 m beyond the test area. - 6.
-Wait for a minimum of 30 mins (based on wind speed and time taken for spray cloud to completely clear the test area) and then start the post spray procedure of collecting samples.
+The spray machine is turned on at a minimum of 100 m before reaching the test area and turned off at a minimum of 100 m beyond the test area.